Lady Deathstrike

 Lady Deathstrike (Yuriko Oyama), occasionally spelled Deathstryke, is a supervillain appearing in American comic books published by Marvel Comics.
-She is a foe of the X-Men, especially Wolverine.
+She is an enemy of the X-Men, especially Wolverine.

-Her father Lord Dark Wind created the adamantium-bonding process that was forced on Wolverine by Weapon X. A self-styled warrior, Lady Deathstrike hired the villain Spiral's "body shoppe" to bond adamantium to her skeleton in addition to other cyber-genetic enhancements.
+Her father, Lord Dark Wind, created the adamantium-bonding process that Weapon X would later subject Wolverine to.
+A self-styled warrior, Lady Deathstrike hired the villain Spiral's "body shoppe" to bond adamantium to her skeleton in addition to other cyber-genetic enhancements.
 She has worked as a mercenary and assassin and feels a need to prove herself by killing Wolverine.
-Lady Deathstrike is the sister of human crime boss Lord Deathstrike (Kazuo Oyama).
+Lady Deathstrike is the sister of human crime boss Lord Deathstrike.
 She, along with former X-Men members Mystique, Sabretooth, Domino, Warpath, and Old Man Logan formed a team called Weapon X-Men, but later changed to Weapon X-Force after Logan and Warpath left with Omega Red.

 A mutant version of Lady Deathstrike, played by Kelly Hu and without any of Deathstrike's backstory, appeared as a brainwashed henchman of William Stryker in the 2003 film X2.
 A variant appears as a henchman of Cassandra Nova in the 2024 film Deadpool & Wolverine.